Taxonomic Classification of Cannabis sativa L.: from biology to cultural and medicinal relevance

 Currently, the classification recognizes only one formal species: Cannabis sativa L. (the "L." refers to Linnaeus, who described it).
 This species is divided into two main subspecies, each with distinct botanical and chemical characteristics.

-The first one, Cannabis sativa subsp. sativa, also called "hemp," is mainly cultivated for fibers and produces little or no THC, generally below 0.3%.
+The first, Cannabis sativa subsp. sativa, also called "hemp", is mainly cultivated for fibers and produces little or no THC, generally below 0.3%.
 Its plants are tall, reaching 3 meters, with thin and long leaves, usually with nine leaflets.
 They are traditionally used in the textile industry.
 Its wild or ruderal form is called var. spontanea.

-On the other hand, Cannabis sativa subsp. indica, popularly known as "indica," presents higher concentrations of THC.
+On the other hand, Cannabis sativa subsp. indica, popularly known as "indica", has higher THC concentrations.
 It is divided into two main varieties: var. indica, originating from southern India, with narrower leaves, whose wild form is var. himalayensis; and var. afghanica, domesticated in the Afghanistan and Pakistan region, with broader leaves and a ruderal form known as var. asperrima.

 The cultivated seeds of these varieties tend to be larger than the wild ones, varying in color between darker (indica) or lighter (afghanica).

 Over time, crosses between these varieties have given rise to numerous hybrids.
-A classic example is the Skunk #1 cultivar, created in the 1980s, which influenced several modern lineages.
+A classic example is the Skunk #1 cultivar, created in the 1980s, which influenced various modern lineages.

 The popularization of Cannabis sativa L. has led to some confusion in scientific terminology.
 Terms like "ruderalis" or "kafiristanica" have been used as if they were different species, but are now considered synonyms of already described varieties.
-Another common mistake is calling any narrow-leaf phenotype plant "sativa" and those with broad leaves "indica."
+Another common mistake is calling any plant with a narrow phenotype "sativa" and those with broad leaves "indica".

-In practice, both are part of the same species, but of different subspecies and varieties.
-For most uses — scientific, medicinal, or agricultural — the most accurate reference is the cultivar (stable hybrid), and not just the generic term "sativa" or "indica."
+In practice, both belong to the same species, but different subspecies and varieties.
+For most purposes — scientific, medicinal, or agricultural — the most accurate reference is the cultivar (stable hybrid), and not just the generic term "sativa" or "indica".

 History, uses, and modern science

-Ethnobotany shows that Cannabis has been with humanity for millennia, in uses ranging from fiber production and edible seeds to ritual and medicinal consumption.
+Ethnobotany shows that Cannabis has accompanied humanity for millennia, in uses ranging from fiber production and edible seeds to ritual and medicinal consumption.
 Ethnopharmacology investigates traditional knowledge about the therapeutic use of the plant.

 Even after decades of prohibition, Cannabis has become one of the most studied species in the world.
 In the 1960s, Israeli chemist Raphael Mechoulam isolated and described THC and CBD, as well as proposed the Entourage Effect.
 In the 1980s, Brazilian researcher Elisaldo Carlini demonstrated the efficacy of CBD against seizures, paving the way for its use in epilepsy.